YKehinde/pokemon/README.md

 ### React Router
 Using this to create dynamic pages for each pokemon.
 I can then open each one, populate the data based on the clicked pokemon name without having to pass props.

+### usehooks-ts (useSessionStorage)
+Using it in place of setState but storing the changes in session storage to keep the data persisting on refresh and across pages/paths

 ## What I've done
 * Created a home page which is a list of the pokemon